JTniu/study101/README.md

 # study101
-this is used for self study
+this is used for self study and demo